All Episodes

 They're not outside of their home as much as people in these other neighborhoods.

-I mean, kids literally in you know, some of these really nicer areas, their kids are still in their PJs.
+I mean, kids literally in, you know, some of these really nicer areas, their kids are still in their PJs.

-Like you literally got up and just you just hit the door immediately to go live your life in your community.
+Like you literally got up and just, you just hit the door immediately to go live your life in your community.

-You know why you also doing that?
+You know why you're also doing that?

-Because you have more businesses than we have over here on the Southside, we don't have as many businesses as they have.
+Over here on the south side, we don't have as many businesses as they have.

-Most of the Southside is underdeveloped.
+Most of the south side is underdeveloped.

-You don't have as many restaurants to choose from, you don't have as many.
+You don't have as many restaurants to choose from.

-I mean, we have in my community, it's a lot of people who live here in the high park wood line area.
+I mean, we have in my community, it's a lot of people who live here in the High Park Woodline area.

 We have a micro target.